sylefeb/Silice/learn-silice/Documentation.md

 This is the Silice main documentation.

 When designing with Silice your code describes circuits.
-If not done already, it is highly recommended to [watch the introductory video](https://www.youtube.com/watch?v=_OhxEY72qxI) (youtube) to get more familiar with this notion and what it entails.
+If not done already, I recommended to [watch the introductory video](https://www.youtube.com/watch?v=_OhxEY72qxI) (youtube) to get more familiar with this notion and what it entails.
+The video is slightly outdated in terms of what Silice can do, but still useful when getting started.

 ## Table of content